 Except that never happened.

-The chatter comes to a halt when it is revealed that those stories from childhood are not what they seem — Washington didn’t take an axe to a tree, a biographer made up the story about his truth-telling prowess, and as a wealthy white landowner, his mouth was filled with teeth bought from poor people and stolen from his own slaves.
+The chatter comes to a halt when it is revealed that those stories from childhood are not what they seem — Washington didn’t take an axe to a tree, a biographer made up the story about his truth-telling prowess, and as a wealthy white landowner, his mouth was filled with teeth bought from poor people and stolen from slaves.

 For many in the group, these revelations are not easy to swallow.